Deuos/SwiftySaas-Documentation-React/docs/README.md

 `Frontend`, `Backend`, and `Tools and Guides`

-Frontend utilizes Reactjs, it is a client-side-rendering framework.
+Frontend utilizes Reactjs + Vitejs, it is a client-side-rendering framework.
 You will develop the UI for your users to see here

 Backend utilizes Nodejs + Expressjs, to provides API calls to your frontend